 Trees, Ecology and Protected Areas

 There are no Reserved or Protected Forests or trees near the DGS site ortransmission linealignment.
-Butabout05fruit andabout 15wood trees that need to be removed for clearance on 30m RoW of transmission line.
+Butaboutabout 10 -15wood trees that need to be removed for clearance on 30m RoW of transmission line.
 The proposed line will require the installation of towers which will be installed on private cultivated land.
-Thetransmission lineroute will affect mango, pomegranate and trees of Kikar.
+Thetransmission lineroute will affect shesham, shirin, neem and trees of Kikar.

 If for some unforeseen reason or change of alignment, any trees with religious significance or other trees need to be removed, written permission should be obtained from the forest authority and the owner after written justification by MEPCO.
 Trees shall be planted to replace the lost trees with three trees planted to replace every cut tree (3:1) or more as agreed with the authority.

-A requirement shall be inserted in the contracts that no trees are to be cut on theWalanaDGS andtransmission linesite or outside, without the written permission from the supervising consultant who may permit the removal of trees if unavoidable on safety / technical / engineering grounds after written justification by MEPCO and to the satisfaction of the forest authority and the owner.
+A requirement shall be inserted in the contracts that no trees are to be cut on theSanjarpurDGS andtransmission linesite or outside, without the written permission from the supervising consultant who may permit the removal of trees if unavoidable on safety / technical / engineering grounds after written justification by MEPCO and to the satisfaction of the forest authority and the owner.

 Hydrology, Sedimentation, Soil Erosion